top of page

 • What spiritual practices grounded you this year?
 What about them made a difference to your life?

 • Expand the question to include your relationship and/or family: What spiritual practices grounded your relationship and/or your family this year?
-What about them made a difference to relationship and/or your family life?
+What about them made a difference to your relationship and/or your family life?

 • What did your self-talk sound like this year?
 Was it helpful?
 Unhelpful?
 Was it different from last year or did it stay the same?